MortimerSnerd/crusty/README.md

 - Defence should only be applied for faced threats.
 No defence against back attacks.

+- Living can have list of body parts weighted by chance to hit, and damage factor to multiply or reduce damage.

 #Notes
 - measures used in book: rods, feet, pounds, pints, a gill of whiskey, miles, yards